rfenaux/homebridge-smartthings-rf/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## New in version 2.0
+This version of the plugin will support the Webhook protocol from SmartThings via a "Smart App".
+It requires s separate access token which you need to get from me, and is now only open to a closed beta.
+I will let everyone know when it is generally available and how you can take advantage of it.

 ## Fixed in 1.4.23
 * If a sensor service doesn't return a valid value, it will be removed from the device.
 * Fixed some state update management in the Thermostat service.